Registrant Renewal Information

 Registrants can file for renewal of their registration annually for a maximum of five years after initial registration.
 The initial registration period is one year, and after that, the registrant can renew up to five times.

-If a registrant is approaching their renewal, he or she may apply for a second registration number.
-Many registrants apply for a second registration number to gain additional supervised work experience or for employment purposes while in the examination process.
+If a registrant is approaching the end of their registration’s 6-year life span, he or she may apply for a subsequent registration number.
+Many registrants apply for a second (or third, etc.) registration number to gain additional supervised work experience or for employment purposes while in the examination process.

-Registrants cannot work in a private practice setting with a second registration number.
+Registrants cannot work in a private practice setting with a subsequent registration number.

-Disclosure of a licensee or registrant's Social Security Number (SSN) is mandatory.
-The SSN will be used for tax enforcement purposes, for purposes of compliance with any judgment or order for family support, or for verification of licensure or examination status by a licensing or examination entity which utilizes a national examination and where licensure is reciprocal with the requesting state.
+Disclosure of a licensee or registrant's taxpayer identification number is mandatory.
+You may provide either your Social Security Number, Federal Employer Identification Number, or Individual Taxpayer Identification Number, as applicable.
+Your taxpayer identification number will be used for tax enforcement purposes, for purposes of compliance with any judgment or order for family support, or for verification of licensure or examination status by a licensing or examination entity which utilizes a national examination and where licensure is reciprocal with the requesting state.

-Failure to disclose a SSN will prevent issuance of a renewal license or registration.
+Failure to disclose your taxpayer identification number will prevent issuance of a renewal license or registration.

 Family Support Program